 Every homeowner has some amount of equity in their home.
 How much exactly depends on factors.
 You can work it out by calculating the difference between what is still owed on the mortgage and the current amount your property is valued.

-In the rare case, we find that Buy-to-Let landlords will use Equity Release as a means of covering their deposit for additional property portfolio purchases.
+In the rare case, we find that Buy-to-Let landlords will use a remortgage to release equity as a means of covering their deposit for additional property portfolio purchases.

-Another big one that works in conjunction with Equity Release is releasing funds to pay off any unsecured debts that may have built up over time.
+Another big one that works in conjunction with a remortgage to release equity is releasing funds to pay off any unsecured debts that may have built up over time.

 Though it may seem like a reasonably straightforward task, Debt Consolidation not only bases the amount on how much you’re owed and the value of the property, but it also factors in where your credit rating is currently at.